 This nearly 20-acre lake in northwest Seattle is stocked each spring with a dose of hatchery rainbow trout.

 Fishing for trout will be best for a few weeks after the planting.
-At last check this was scheduled for May, but use the links below to pinpoint your trip for trout.
+The last annual stocking we saw for this update was about 1,500 keepers planted in late April but other years has occurred in May.
+Use the links below to pinpoint your trip for trout.

 Spring, summer and the first part of fall should also provide a pretty decent fishery for warmwater species, including a good number of rock bass (a panfish) as well as largemouth bass and brown bullhead catfish.
 Crappie and perch may be available as well.